madiganz/gogrep/README.md

 To run - ./filegenerator.exe

 #### On Linux
-Follow similar pattern as for gogrep.exe
+Follow similar pattern as for ./gogrep

 This will create multiple files in a ./test directory that can be used to test the performance of the file searcher.